Last Updated: 04/29/11 | April 29th, 2021

 Taking time away from your partner and doing what you want for yourself gives you time to relax and recharge, which only helps your relationship.
 You’ve done your own thing, so now you can be ready to listen, compromise, and be a loving partner with even more confidence.

 I think some arguments that Ant and I have had simply happened because we didn’t have enough separate space.
 Everyone needs their own personal space.
-Taking some time to go off exploring on your own, reading a book or doing an activity can really solve some problems before they even begin to bubble at the surface.
+Taking some time to go off exploring on your own, reading a book, or doing an activity can really solve some problems before they even begin to bubble to the surface.

-Furthermore, “me time” doesn’t necessarily have to mean ‘alone time’.
-It can quite often mean hanging out with fellow travelers and it can be a great chance to socialize with others and let you and your partner interact in different environments.
+Furthermore, “me time” doesn’t necessarily have to mean “alone time.”
+It can quite often mean hanging out with fellow travelers, and it can be a great chance to let you and your partner interact in different environments.

-While Ant and I really do love and enjoy each other’s company, we also enjoy meeting other people from all over the world.
+While Ant and I really do love each other’s company, we also enjoy meeting other people from all over the world.
 Quite often we will have a few drinks with other travelers and barely speak to each other the whole night.
-We get lost in other peoples stories.
+We get lost in other people’s stories.

 Don’t be afraid to ask your partner if you can do your own thing for a while.
 Chances are they will want to too!

 Find a cheap flight by using Skyscanner.
 It’s my favorite search engine because it searches websites and airlines around the globe so you always know no stone is being left unturned.